bat-literature/bat-literature.github.io/workshop.md

 hi there!
 ```

-## Part I.6 - Say Hi and Version It
+## Part I.6 - Say Hi and Version It - Step By Step

 Now that we've versioned saying hi, we can print the content using